TadpoleDisastrous/TCL65R635Comparison/README.md

 slightly dim lighting conditions, not pitch black.
 After the image was taken I cropped it as close to the edges of the screen as I could.

+My captured image is located under the name "TCLR635-BestBuy-BlackFriday2021.jpg"

 ## Mapping:
-The grey uniformity test images were pulled from the TV model’s review page and run though this application.
+Grey uniformity test image captures were pulled from past TV model’s review pages and run though this application.
 The captured images provided by RTING have already gone through the Gaussian filter so I use the StdDev.py program instead which removes the Gaussian filter.
 StdDev.py and the images used for this mapping are located within Remap-RTING-Scoring.